openmrs/openmrs-react-components/README.md

 npm install redux-logger

-### Create or update a redux-store that injects the reducers and sagas provided by openmrs-contrib-reactcomponents
+### Create or update a redux-store that injects the reducers and sagas provided by openmrs-react-components

 They should be injected under the "openmrs" namespace.